dougbtv/dougbtv.github.io/_posts/2017-12-19-multus-crd.markdown

 * Some [really good coffee](http://www.vermontcoffeecompany.com/buy_vermont_organic_fair_trade_coffee.html).
   - Tea is also a fair substitute, but, if herbal -- it must be a rooibos.

-This tutorial will use [kube-centos-ansible](https://github.com/redhat-nfvpe/kube-centos-ansible), which is an Ansible playbook that I reference often in this blog, but, it's a way to spin up a Kubernetes cluster (on CentOS) with vanilla kubernetes in order to create a Kubernetes development cluster for yourself quickly, and including some scenarios.
+This tutorial will use [kube-ansible](https://github.com/redhat-nfvpe/kube-ansible), which is an Ansible playbook that I reference often in this blog, but, it's a way to spin up a Kubernetes cluster (on CentOS) with vanilla kubernetes in order to create a Kubernetes development cluster for yourself quickly, and including some scenarios.

 In this case we're going to spin up a couple virtual machines and deploy to those.
 You don't need a high powered machine for this, just enough to get a couple light VMs to use for our experiment.

 ## Get your clone on.

-Go ahead and clone kube-centos-ansible, and move into its directory.
+Go ahead and clone kube-ansible, and move into its directory.

 ```
-$ git clone -b v0.1.8 git@github.com:redhat-nfvpe/kube-centos-ansible.git && cd kube-centos-ansible/
+$ git clone -b v0.1.8 git@github.com:redhat-nfvpe/kube-ansible.git && cd kube-ansible/
 ```

 Install the required galaxy roles for the project.